Loving Your Clients

-We all have our favorites clients.
+We all have our favorite clients.
 They are the ones who truly value our services, heap tons of praise on our designs, and freely refer their friends and associates to us.
 Others we just click with personally and enjoy being in their company.
 Some eventually may become good friends.

 It’s easy to love those clients.
 They make us feel good about ourselves and our work.
 I’d like to suggest you extend those good feelings to ALL of your clients, even the ones who can be dismissive or difficult to work with.
-That may sound absurd or touchy-feely, but, trust me, there is method to my madness.
+That may sound absurd or touchy-feely, but, trust me, there is a method to my madness.
 Loving your clients, even the ones who are hard to like, is good for business.

 You probably are familiar with the saying, to get love you have to give love.
 That holds true for clients as well.
 When you love your clients and not just tolerate them, you act differently towards them.
 They, in turn, feel that difference, and they will act differently towards you.
 The relationship becomes more respectful and mutually satisfying.
 Both you and the client experience less stress and find it easier to collaborate.
 You are happier, and your clients are happier.
 And happier clients lead to more referrals and positive word-of-mouth, which strengthens your brand.